 NOTE: Education at a college with federally-authorized accreditation or registration by NY State may be substituted for experience on a year-for-year basis, up to a maximum of two (2) years.
 Education may not be substituted for the required supervisory experience.

 Two (2) years of permanent competitive status as a Park Supervisor I.

 NECESSARY SPECIAL REQUIREMENTS

-Candidates appointed to the Golf Courses for the Suffolk County Department of Parks, Recreation and Conservation must obtain a Category 3A Pesticide Applicator License issued by the New York State Department of Environmental Conservation within the first 6 months of employment.
+Candidates appointed to the Golf Courses for the Suffolk County Department of Parks, Recreation and Conservation may be required to obtain a Category 3A Pesticide Applicator License issued by the New York State Department of Environmental Conservation.